CraftJarvis/.github/profile/README.md

 Here are a list of our latest publications on Open-world Agents.

-* **JARVIS-VLA: Post-Training Large-Scale Vision Language Models to Play Visual Games with Keyboards and Mouse**
+* **JARVIS-VLA: Post-Training Large-Scale Vision Language Models to Play Visual Games with Keyboards and Mouse** (ACL 2025)

   [[Website]](https://craftjarvis.github.io/JarvisVLA/)
 [[Paper]](https://arxiv.org/pdf/2503.16365)